Xangis/VorbitalPlayer/README.md

 ### Changelog

+Version 4.2 Changes:

+1. Now shows artist, album, and song name for currently playing song for MP3 files.
+2. Now shows a progress bar and the total time for MP3 and Ogg Vorbis files.

 Version 4.11 changes:

 1. Now remembers the last song that was playing when saving/loading playlists so you can continue listening where you left off.